 Fixed Protection 2014

-The lifetime allowance reduced to £1.25 million in 2014/15 and a new protection called fixed protection 2014 was introduced.
-You were able to apply for fixed protection 2014 If you expected your pension savings to be more than £1.25 million (including taking into account past benefits already in payment) when you take them on or after 6 April 2014.
+The lifetime allowance reduced to £1.25 million in April 2014 and a new protection called fixed protection 2014 was introduced.
+You were able to apply for fixed protection 2014 if you expected your pension savings to be worth more than £1.25 million (including taking into account past benefits already in payment) when you take them on or after 6 April 2014.
 Fixed protection 2014 could help reduce or mitigate the lifetime allowance charge.
 You can't have fixed protection 2014 if you already have primary, enhanced or fixed protection.
 With fixed protection 2014 your lifetime allowance is fixed at £1.5 million rather than the standard lifetime allowance.

-The maximum taxfree lump sum you can take on retirement is the lesser of:
+The maximum tax-free lump sum you can take on retirement is the lesser of:

 25% of the capital value of your LGPS benefits, or